celery/celery/docs/userguide/routing.rst

 setting is set to :const:`False`).

 Here's an example queue configuration with three queues;
-One for video, one for images and finally, one default queue for everything else:
+One for video, one for images and one default queue for everything else:

 .. code-block:: python